itsme442/Snake-game/README.md

-▎Snake Game

-Welcome to the Snake Game!
-This classic game is built using HTML, CSS, and JavaScript, and can be played directly in your web browser.

-▎Play the Game
+▎🐍 Snake Game

-To start playing, simply click the link below:
+Welcome to the Snake Game project!
+This classic game allows players to control a snake that grows longer as it consumes food.
+The objective is to avoid running into the walls or the snake's own body.

+▎Live Demo

-Click here to play the Snake Game!
+You can play the Snake Game by clicking the link below:

-▎How to Play

-• Use the arrow keys on your keyboard to control the snake.

-• Eat the food to grow and increase your score.

-• Avoid running into the walls or yourself!

-▎Replay the Game
+Play the Snake Game

-If you want to play again, just hit the refresh button on your browser!

-▎Score Calculation

-Your score will be displayed on the screen as you progress through the game.
-Try to beat your highest score!

 ▎Features

-• Simple and intuitive controls

-• Dynamic scoring system

-• Responsive design for a great gaming experience
+• Classic Gameplay: Enjoy the timeless fun of navigating a snake to collect food.

+• Simple Controls: Use keyboard arrows to control the snake's direction.

+• Score Tracking: Keep track of your score as you eat more food.

 ▎Technologies Used